richmahn/en_tn/jas/front/intro.md

 The following are the most significant textual issues in the Book of James:

-* "Do you want to know, foolish man, how it is that faith without works is useless?"
+* "Do you want to know, foolish man, that faith without works is useless?"
 (2:20).
 The ULB, UDB, and modern versions have this reading.
-Some older versions have, "Do you want to know, foolish man, how it is that faith without works is dead?"
+Some older versions have, "Do you want to know, foolish man, that faith without works is dead?"

 (See: [[rc://en/ta/man/translate/translate-textvariants]])